 In the days following EYLEA administration, patients are at risk of developing endophthalmitis or retinal detachment.
-If the eye becomes red, sensitive to light, painful, or develops a change in vision, the patient should seek immediate care from an ophthalmologist [see WARNINGS AND PRECAUTIONS].
+If the eye becomes red, sensitive to light, painful, or develops a change in vision, advise patients to seek immediate care from an ophthalmologist [see WARNINGS AND PRECAUTIONS].

 Patients may experience temporary visual disturbances after an intravitreal injection with EYLEA and the associated eye examinations [see ADVERSE REACTIONS].
-Patients should be advised not to drive or use machinery until visual function has recovered sufficiently.
+Advise patients not to drive or use machinery until visual function has recovered sufficiently.

 This monograph has been modified to include the generic and brand name in many instances.